Harvey for Word: How to Use

 - Fill out this template in accordance with the precedent

-In Draft Mode, you can create new documents in Word directly through Harvey’s drafting capabilities.
-Use this mode when starting from a blank document or when you want Harvey to generate a first draft based on your instructions.
-For example, you can open a new Word document, ask Harvey to “draft a NDA,” and optionally upload a sample NDA for reference.
+Use Assistant to create new documents in Word directly through Harvey’s drafting capabilities.
+This can be useful when starting from a blank document or when you want Harvey to generate a first draft based on your instructions.

 Using Workflows